AndreRenaud/EmbeddedCLI/README.md

  * Base structure has a fixed size, with compile time size limitations
 * Comprehensive test suite, including fuzz testing for memory safety

+Works well in conjunction with the [Simple Options](https://github.com/AndreRenaud/simple_options) library to provide quick & easy argument parsing in embedded environments.
+Using this combination makes it simple to create an extensible CLI interface, with easy argument parsing/usage/help support.

 ## Platform support & requirements
 Embedded CLI makes very few assumptions about the platform.
 Data input/output is abstracted in call backs.